shadowcatzero/fractal/README.md

 ## Features

-- Kind of infinite zoom in; wgsl, your vram, and your patience are the limiting factors
+- Kind of infinite zoom in; dynamic precision, so wgsl, your vram, and your patience are the limiting factors
 - GPU based; not very optimized, but fast enough to be comfortable for relatively deep zooms
 - Does not stop iterating; can look noisy when dense, but doesn't "hide" detail from you (given enough time)
 - Real time movement controls for easy exploration